guillermohopkins/Academic-Projects/README.md

 This study area includes four wilderness areas located in the Roosevelt National Forest of northern Colorado.
 These areas represent forests with minimal human-caused disturbances, so that existing forest cover types are more a result of ecological processes rather than forest management practices.

 Acknowledgements
 Kaggle is hosting this competition for the machine learning community to use for fun and practice.
 This dataset was provided by Jock A. Blackard and Colorado State University.
-We also thank the UCI machine learning repository for hosting the dataset.
-If you use the problem in publication, please cite:
+We also thank the UCI machine learning repository for hosting the dataset".

-Bache, K. & Lichman, M. (2013).
-UCI Machine Learning Repository.
-Irvine, CA: University of California, School of Information and Computer Science".

 # Setup